-About “Learn and teach Statistics and Operations Research”
+About “Learn and teach Mathematics and Statistics”

 In 2008, with the help of her son, William, Dr Nic began to create videos for her class, teaching aspects of Excel and statistics.
 She put them on YouTube for her students to gain easy access.
 However the audience went much wider.
 One of the videos, “Understanding the p-value” became popular, gaining over 250 views a day and helping people all over the world to … understand the p-value!

 More recently Dr Nic and William have been re-creating their older videos and making new ones, which you can see on the Creative Heuristics YouTube channel.
-These videos form part of their iPad app “AtMyPace: Statistics”.

 Dr Nic is an accomplished presenter, making statistical analysis accessible to a wide range of people.
 She has given presentations for groups such as physiotherapists, teachers and speech/language therapists, to help them in their understanding of the the role and method of statistical analysis.

 You can follow Dr Nic as @rogonic on Twitter.